pic pic

 We've already shown that the inclusion of terms like x[indices] on the left-hand side of = results in mutations.
 Now, let's turn to cases where an entire object appears on the left-hand side.
 Here, the focus is on scenarios where the object is x itself.
 Instead, scenarios with slices constructed via view will be deferred until the next subsection.

 When an object appears on the left-hand side, we need to carefully distinguish between in-place operations and reassignments.
-Whether one or the other operation is implemented depends on whether .= or = is employed.
-Specifically, it's only when .= is used that a mutation takes place.
+Whether one or the other operation is implemented depends on whether .= or = is employed: it's only with .= that a mutation takes place.
 Instead, = will perform a reassignment, creating a new object at a new memory address.
-While the distinction seems irrelevant since x will ultimately hold the new values in both cases, we'll see in Part II of the website that the distinction actually matters for performance.
+While the distinction seems irrelevant, since x will ultimately hold the new values in both cases, we'll see in Part II of the book that the distinction actually matters for performance.

 To illustrate, suppose our goal is to modify all the elements of a vector x.
-All the following approaches determine that x ends up holding the new values, but only the last two achieve this by mutation of x.
+All the following approaches determine that x ends up holding the new intended values, but only the last two achieve this via mutation of x.

 x = [1, 2, 3]